-The Center for Public Collaboration, with the Institute of Government, has partnered with numerous Arkansas governments and public-serving organizations since 2005 to make progress in addressing public issues in a collaborative way.
+The Center for Public Collaboration has partnered with numerous Arkansas governments and public-serving organizations since 2005 to make progress in addressing public issues in a collaborative way.
 Some of our highlights include:

 Community-Building and Neighborhood Development